curlyapollo/notepad--/README.md

 • Set the format of the selected text fragment

-### 10. Use hotkeys for the following operations:
+### 10. To use hotkeys for the following operations:

-• Create a document in a new window
+• Creation a document in a new window

-• Create a document in a new tab
+• Creation a document in a new tab

 • Saving the current document